-The COHN examination is composed of multiple-choice questions and is based upon two factors.
-First, the four (4) OHN roles identified by the most recent practice analysis are used as the examination's four (4) major categories: clinician, coordinator, advisor, and case manager.
+The COHN-S examination is composed of multiple-choice questions and is based upon two factors.
+First, the five (5) OHN roles identified by the most recent practice analysis are used as the examination's five (5) major categories: clinician, manager, educator, consultant and case manager.
 Secondly, ABOHN uses the premise that OHN incorporates the four nursing process steps: